Unisens File Format

 Unisens is a universal data format for multi sensor data.
 It was developed at the FZI Research Center for Information Technology and the KIT (formerly University of Karlsruhe).
 The motivation for specifying a new data format was the need for an open, universal, generic and sustainable format for storing and archiving sensor data.
 Other main requirements were a human readable header and the use of future-proof standards like XML.
 Have a look at the complete list of features here.

 A unisens data set is represented by a folder in the file system.
 The name of the data set equates the name of the folder.
 The folder contains a header file and at least one data file.
 The filename of the header file is always unisens.xml.
 The header file contains all meta information of the data set.
-It references the data files and xdescribes them.
+It references the data files and describes them.
 The header file is written in a human readable XML (eXtensible Markup Language) format and the structure of this header file is given by a XML Schema Definition (XSD).

 # File structure